cylc/cylc-admin/docs/feb2020-workshop-agenda.md

 - 10:20am **visit from Andrew Tait** (NIWA Chief Scientist and UM Board member)
 - 6:30pm **workshop dinner** at Fork and Brewer

-- Config file names and locations: CS (workflow, user, site), UIS, Hub
+- Config file names and locations: Sched (workflow, user, site), UIS, Hub
 - Proposed config item changes, and the new cylc-flow platforms config
 - Should plugins be allowed to add global config items?  ([cylc][plugin:kafka]server=ab.c.d:123?)
 - Rose suite-run migration, new "cylc run" semantics, and rationalizing the workflow start-up CLI